himaanix/AMPPS/README.md

 * Without any command line parameters runner.py will update the repositories of the project, incrementally build the project and asset processor, run the asset processor, collect and copy data to the specified file, and save a histogram of the latest data, as well as a graph over time of both frametimes and frames per second.
 * In order to run a clean build of the project or a clean build of assets, use `--clean_build` and/or `--clean_assets`
 * If you only want to use a subset of the functionalities, use the parameters for the functions you would like to use.
 By specifying one or more of these functions, the rest will not execute unless also specified.
+* If you are collecting data, ensure that the data file is not open
 * You may also specify an alternate settings.json file with `--path_to_settings` followed by the path to the alternate file.
 * For more information on command line parameter options run `runner.py --help`